mozilla/fjord/docs/maintain.rst

 ================================

-To add support for a new product via product urls for the feedback form or the Input API, add a new entry to the Products table.
+To add support for a new product via product urls for the feedback form or the Feedback API, add a new entry to the Products table.

 Adding a new locale